emmanuel-aubertin/UAPV-EDT-BINDER/ReadMe.md

-# Get Your EDT-UAPV Token
+# UAPV-EDT-BINDER

-Welcome to the EDT-UAPV token retrieval tool!
+Welcome to the EDT-UAPV binder retrieval tool!
 ## Prerequisites

 Before you start, ensure you have the following prerequisites installed on your system: